SadhvikaNallathigala/SocialMedia/README.md

-# 📱 CodeAlpha Social Media Platform
+# 📱 Social Media Platform

 A full-stack **Social Media Platform** developed using **Node.js, Express.js, MongoDB, HTML, CSS, and JavaScript**.
 The application allows users to create accounts, share posts, interact through likes and comments, and follow other users.